makermoekoe/Reflow-Controller/README.md

 -"CPU Frequency" - 240MHz
 -"Core Debug Level" - Warn

 All others left by default / select the ones you think fits best.

-Currently no SPIFFS flash is being used - but I am working on usb/wifi connection functionality right now.
-Libraries required as dependency for the projhect in Arduino (as for 2.0.3 version I currently use, install them via Arduino Library Manager) :
+Libraries required as dependency for the project in Arduino (as for 2.0.3 version I currently use, install them via Arduino Library Manager) :
 - PID by Brett Beauregard - v 1.2.1
 - FastLED by Daniel Garcia - v 3.5.0
 - U8G2 by Oliver Kraus - v 2.33.15